Liberia leads the way in fighting pandemic learning loss

 The retraining prioritises the need for teachers to check on every child’s learning, helping those who are struggling through one-to-one guidance and responding with feedback which accelerates learning.

-Liberia’s Government has responded to the challenge of the pandemic impact on education and covid-related learning loss by focusing on solutions already proven to work, driven by data and with a focus on student outcomes, all supported by scientifically-developed pedagogy and thorough teacher training
+Liberia’s Government has responded to the challenge of the pandemic impact on education and covid-related learning loss by focusing on solutions already proven to work, driven by data and with a focus on student outcomes, all supported by scientifically-developed pedagogy and thorough teacher training.

 It is a blueprint not just for recovering learning loss, but for the transformation of schools and of educational outcomes for Liberian children.
 As the World Bank, UNESCO and UNICEF make clear, the pandemic must be the point at which governments change education for the better, forever.